alfonsof/azure-python-examples/README.md

 * [azurefunctionhttprequest](/azurefunctionhttprequest) - Azure Function HTTP Request: Example of how to handle an Azure Function that responds to an HTTP request.
 * [azurefunctionblobevent](/azurefunctionblobevent) - Azure Function Blob Storage event: Example of how to handle an Azure Function that responds to a Blob Storage event (trigger) when a blob appears in a blob storage.
 * [azurefunctionblobcopy](/azurefunctionblobcopy) - Azure Function Blob Storage copy: Example of how to handle an Azure Function that responds to a Blob Storage event (trigger) and copy the blob when it appears in a blob storage to another blob storage.
+* [azurefunctionblobmove](/azurefunctionblobmove) - Azure Function Blob Storage move: Example of how to handle an Azure Function that responds to a Blob Storage event (trigger) and move the blob when it appears in a blob storage to another blob storage.

 **Storage - Azure Blob Storage:**